apache/incubator-kie-kogito-examples/kogito-infinispan-persistence-quarkus/README.md

 * at any point in time service can be shutdown and when brought back it will keep the state of the instances

-Note: The use of this example shows that the data sent to infinispan is saved, you can shut down the application and restart it and as long as infinispan is running after you restar you should still see the data
+Note: The use of this example shows that the data sent to infinispan is saved, you can shut down the application and restart it and as long as infinispan is running after you restart you should still see the data

 It utilizes Infinispan server as the backend store.